ReaperOAK/KCAdashboard/CONTRIBUTING.md

 Update all relevant docs after code changes.
 No build artifacts or orphan files.
 Register new files/components in the correct modules, routes, or parent components.

+**Registration & Role Security Policy:**
+- All new user registrations are created as students only.
+Teacher/admin roles can only be assigned by an admin via the user management interface.
+This is enforced in both frontend and backend.

 Before submitting a pull request, please review all linked documentation and recent changelog entries to ensure compliance with project standards.